oneoffcoder/books/sphinx/excel/source/formulas-functions-overview.rst

    1. If any part of the ``if`` function involves strings, they must be enclosed in quotes ``"``.
       This applies to all functions and formulas that use strings.
    2. Conversely, quotes are not required when referencing cells or numbers.
    3. Excel does not require all three parts of the ``if`` function to be defined.
 The example above only defines a parts 1 and 2 of the ``if`` function.
+When typing out functions, Excel will tell the user which arguments are optional by surrounding that argument with ``[`` ``]``.

 Excel at its core is a collection of data and the formulas that manipulate them to create more data.

+Formulas all start with an ``=``

+Functions have their own word associated with them.
+If these words are typed in a formula, Excel will show a list of built in functions it offers.
+Functions also have arguments.
+Some arguments are required for the function to work and some are optional.
+It can be thought of just like plug and play, where the arguments are given values and Excel evaluates the formula/function based on those values.
 This was a brief overview of formulas and functions.
-The rest of this book will cover functions that are widely used in Excel and advanced function nesting.